PlayFab/thundernetes/docs/quickstart.md

 Allocating a GameServer will transition its state from "StandingBy" to "Active" and will unblock the "ReadyForPlayers" GSDK call.

-If you are running on Azure Kubernetes Service, you can use the following command to allocate a game server.
+If you are running on Azure Kubernetes Service, you can use the following command to allocate a game server:

 ```bash
 # grab the IP of the external load balancer that is used to route traffic to the thundernetes API service